pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-**Remark and example 1** (linking treatments to taxonomic concepts): Treatments
+**Remark and example 1.** How to link treatments to taxonomic concepts?
-are closely linked to taxonomic concepts (defined later).
-They are the
+Treatments are closely linked to taxonomic concepts (defined later).
+They are
-expression of the theory that a taxon concept carries.
-Thus the link between
+the expression of the theory that a taxon concept carries.
+Thus the link
-treatments and taxon concepts is `frbr:realizationOf`.
-I.e. the treatment is
+between treatments and taxon concepts is `frbr:realizationOf`.
+I.e. the
-the realization of the taxon concept and the taxon concept has a treatment as
+treatment is the realization of the taxon concept and the taxon concept has a
-its realization.
-Taxon concepts are introduced later in this document:
+treatment as its realization.
+Taxon concepts are introduced later in this
+document:

 ```
 :treatment